grasmash/drupal-alt-stream-wrappers/README.md

 Using Alternative Stream Wrappers
 =================================

-Set a path for the `alt-temporary://` stream wrapper in settings.php.
+Set a path for the `alt-temporary://` stream wrapper.

 There are a few ways to do this: